 Professional Awards

 US Department of State International Leadership Program (IVLP) 2019, awarded for leadership in the fields of cybersecurity, capacity building and crisis management.
-This is solely awarded by the US Government; there is no application process.
+This is solely awarded by, and at the discretion of the US Government; there is no application process.

 Academic Awards